 You are also able to withdraw any consent given in the past.

-If you receive any marketing information from cinch and wish not to receive such information in future please email us at email@example.com.
+If you receive any marketing information from cinch and don’t wish to receive such information in future, then please login to your account to change your preferences, or email us at DPO-Office@cinch.co.uk.
 You will also have the opportunity to opt out of future communications whenever cinch sends you any such material.

 cinch can always be contacted at the addresses in Section 1 to resolve any issues or doubts you may have in relation to processing of your data, or exercising your legal rights.
 If you believe that your rights have not been respected then you are also entitled to complain to the UK Information Commissioner (www.ico.org.uk) (or outside the UK, the Supervisory Authority in your country) to ask them for a decision.